 Crisps are simple, recipes that turn a generous amount of fruit into an easy, delicious dessert.

-In this strawberry apple crisp, juicy, red strawberries and tart green apples are gently sweetened with brown sugar.
+In this strawberry apple rendition, juicy, red strawberries and tart green apples are gently sweetened with brown sugar.
 I kept the sugar in the filling to a minimum to let the natural sweetness of the fruit shine through, and provide a nice contrast to the sweeter crisp topping.
 Vanilla and lemon zest provide additional flavor and complement the jammy fruit taste.

-Fruit crisps and crumbles (similarly made, but without oats) may not be visually compelling, but the sweet aroma of strawberries and apples baking will certainly win you over to this humble, delectable dessert.
-And if they don't, the warm tender fruit, crispy topping, and thickened fruit juices surely will.
-And there's the scoop of vanilla ice cream on top...
+Fruit crisps and crumbles (like this apple blackberry crumble - similarly made, but without oats) may not be pretty, but the sweet aroma of strawberries and apples baking will win you over to this humble, delectable dessert.

-And for more fruit-centered recipes, try this easy blueberry pie, mascarpone topped grilled peach dessert and this plum yogurt cake.
+For more fruit-centered recipes, try this easy blueberry pie, mascarpone topped grilled peach dessert and this plum yogurt cake.

 Jump to: